informeren/qgis-cartogram/README.md

 Limitations
 -----------

 The algorithm only supports positive values as the basis for creating the cartograms.
-If your dataset contains zero or NULL values, we try to create suitable replacment values to make it possible to render a cartogram anyway.
+If your dataset contains zero or NULL values, we try to create suitable replacement values to make it possible to render a cartogram anyway.

 Further reading